beetbox/confuse/docs/index.rst

 Under the hood, accessing items in your configuration tree builds up a *view* into your app’s configuration.
-Then, ``get()`` flattens this view into a file, performing a search through each configuration data source to find an answer.
-More on view later.
+Then, ``get()`` flattens this view into a value, performing a search through each configuration data source to find an answer.
+(More on views later.)

 If you know that a configuration value should have a specific type, just pass that type to ``get()``::